distanceworkshops/online-course/pages/syllabus/Chapter7.md

   image_fullwidth: ray-hennessy-cardinal-unsplash.jpg
 ---

 Previous chapters have described analysis of distance sampling data using the Distance software.
 Much of the code that underlies the graphical interface of the Distance software is written in the programming language __R__.
 Some people use the [R software](https://www.r-project.org/about.html) for data management and exploratory data analysis.
 Use of __R__ has been made easier with the advent of a development environment [_R-Studio_](https://www.rstudio.com/products/RStudio/).
 Both pieces of software are free of charge and can be easily downloaded and installed.
-Please install both of those pieces of software before beginning these exercises.
-In addition, software for analysing distance sampling data in __R__ resides in a package called [_Distance_](https://cran.r-project.org/web/packages/Distance/index.html).
-Install that package as well.
-There are several demonstrations of the process of installing __R__, _R-Studio_ and __R__ packages on the web.
+Please install both of those pieces of software  as well as the package [_Distance_](https://cran.r-project.org/web/packages/Distance/index.html) before beginning these exercises.
+There are demonstrations of the process of installing __R__, _R-Studio_ and __R__ packages on the web.
 One such description [can be found here](http://web.cs.ucla.edu/~gulzar/rstudio/).

+### Expectations before you begin this chapter

+You have __R__, __R-Studio__ and the __Distance__ package installed on your computer.
+You have sufficient knowledge of  __R__ to
+- read a file containing data,
+  - exercises here use the function `read.csv()`.
+If your data uses the comma `,` to separate decimals, then you will likely use `read.csv2()` for reading your data into R
+- how to call functions and
+- examine elements inside objects using the `$` operator

 This chapter guides you through analyses of data sets you have already seen in earlier sections of this workshop.
 Specifically, you will re-visit the